 If bubbles start to form around the chopstick, the oil is ready for frying.*

 Add flour onto a plate.
 Season with salt & white pepper.

-Add eggs onto a plate.
+Add eggs onto a plate and panko into another.

 Carefully mold the meat mixture to cover the boiled eggs completely.
 Not too thick and not too thin.

 Follow by egg.

-Lastly, onto the cornflakes panko mixture.
+Lastly, onto the panko.

-Do not worry if the scotch egg is outta shape at 1st, you will be able to shape them during the cornflakes panko dredge.
+Do not worry if the scotch egg is outta shape at 1st, you will be able to shape them during the panko dredge.